pl3onasm/AADS/algorithms/string-matching/knuth-morris-pratt/README.md

 where $q' = \max \lbrace k: k \in \pi^\ast(q) \land a = P[k] \rbrace$.[^1]

-[^1]: Since we are working with 0-based indices (contrary to the book), P[q] is in fact the (q+1)-th character of P. The prefix function stores lengths, which is why there is always a difference of 1 when translating prefix function values to string indices.
+[^1]: Since we are working with 0-based indices (contrary to the book), P[q] is in fact the (q+1)-th character of P. Prefix function values, just like state values, pertain to string lengths, not indices.
+Thus, there is always a difference of 1 when switching between state or prefix function values and indices.

 The iterated prefix function $\pi^\ast$ can be recursively defined as: